Lord-Turmoil/Mars-for-BUAA/README.md

 | `sen` (`se2`) | terminate MARS with exit code `n` if simulate (run) error occurs   |
 | `<file>`      | the MIPS assembly file to run                                      |

+## Modifications

+To change the instruction statistics feature, you can modify the `mars.tools.InstructionStatistisc` class by changing the `m_instWeights` field.

+In GUI mode, it won't output `InstructionStatistics.txt`.
+In CLI mode, this feature is injected into `mars.MarsLaunch`.

 ## Troubleshooting

 If you are not able to run the `Mars.jar` with double-click, check the following: